JonathanKuelz/JonathanKuelz.github.io/_posts/2023-04-20-thesis_writing.md

 - the state of the art,
 - the methods that you want to use to answer your research question,
-- and finally a minimal result and your anticipated results on a high level (1-2 pages).
+- and finally a minimal result and your anticipated results

+on a high level (1-2 pages).
 Furthermore, please include a timeline for your project with important milestones you will need to reach.
-The exposé should be formatted like a scientific paper (you can use one of the [IEEE two column templates](https://de.overleaf.com/org/ieee), for example) and a properly formatted bibliography.
+The exposé should be formatted like a scientific paper (you can use one the [IEEE two column conference template](https://de.overleaf.com/org/ieee), for example) and a properly formatted bibliography.
 This helps to avoid communication problems and misunderstandings about your topic and will later on be a valuable resource to keep track of your progress and structure your thesis.

 ## Shared Folder